dyan1211/teamsignificant/README.md

 Our project video can be found at https://youtu.be/JuxRVxczTrA

-Dropbox for our data and grphaics can be found at https://www.dropbox.com/sh/lqfrpisxskq33bg/AADPkupnM4txB4zbZNM6YfBCa?dl=0
+Dropbox for our data and graphics can be found at https://www.dropbox.com/sh/lqfrpisxskq33bg/AADPkupnM4txB4zbZNM6YfBCa?dl=0